sdu-concurrency/group-website/README.md

 - `BIBLINK` is the bibitem of the paper in linearised format (no new lines);
 - `"pdf"` contains a list of links to pdfs related to the publication.
 For each element, if the `"name"` attribute of the element is omitted, it will be visualised using the default name `paper`;
 - `"tags"` contains relevant tags/keywords for the paper, used by the by-keyword filter to select the related papers;
 - `"authors"` contains relevant the members in the PLS group that authored the paper.
-These are used by the by-author filter to select the related papers.
+These are used by the by-author filter to select the related papers;
-- `"grants"` contains possible grants that supported the publication.
+- `"grants"` contains possible grants that supported the publication;
+- `"non_group"` is a flag (hence its related content is irrelevant) to mark the paper as not published by the group.

 ### Adding peoples